Information-Theoretic Measures in AI: A Practical Decision Framework: Practical Synthesis

 \subsection{Software Toolboxes (Summary)}

 Three actively maintained open-source toolboxes cover the measures in Table~\ref{tab:master-decision}. \textbf{JIDT}~\citep{lizier2014} (Java, with Python wrapper) implements TE, MI, and Active Information Storage with KSG and KDE estimators and is the most widely validated toolkit for neuroscience and dynamical systems. \textbf{IDTxl}~\citep{wollstadt2019} (Python) adds multivariate TE with automated non-uniform embedding selection and permutation-based significance testing; it is the recommended starting point for multivariate causal analysis. \textbf{dit}~\citep{james2018} (Python) covers discrete IT quantities including partial information decompositions, useful for symbolic or low-cardinality state systems.
-For Family B measures, \textbf{PyPhi}~\citep{mayner2018} is the reference implementation for Phi, EI, and Autonomy on small binary systems.

 \paragraph{Reporting minimum.} For any IT measure: (1) specify whether the quantity is a \emph{measurement estimator} or a \emph{training surrogate}, (2) report estimator family, hyperparameters, and software version, (3) provide bootstrap or subsampling uncertainty intervals, (4) include surrogate/permutation significance tests for TE and MI, and (5) state any preprocessing steps that could affect the estimate (normalization, discretization, embedding choice).